thackerc/stream-processing-challenge/README.rst

 Challenge C - Sessions
 ----------------------

-Process the stream into a new Kafka topic to create user sessions based on a custom window aggregation which begins after a user requests to `'GET /site/login.html HTTP/1.1'` and ends 10 minutes after the first event.
+Process the stream into a new Kafka topic that is session aggregation of request counts beginning with a request of `'GET /site/login.html HTTP/1.1'` and ending 10 minutes after the first event.

 The session message should look like: